Professor of Computer Science at Stevens Institute of Technology. Here's contact info and Curriculum Vitae.

 Verified Software: Theories, Tools, Experiments and I co-chaired the

 I chaired the Theory Panel of the

 Verified Software Initiative and am a Corresponding Member of the

 Editorial Boards: Formal Aspects of Computing and The Journal of Object Technology.

-The timeliness of my stylish home page, Freedom to Tinker, Empowering Underrepresented Groups in Technology, speed limits for chumps, Lore-El Center for Women in Engineering and Science, air quality, life above 20 kHz, my Capoeira Angola master, quanta, the African diaspora, my Smyrneika and voice teachers shaking away like a rattlesnake, pop record ageing fan, Pandora's locked box, the desk upon which it stands, the cry of the imaginary cuica.
+The timeliness of my stylish home page, Freedom to Tinker, Empowering Underrepresented Groups in Technology, speed limits for chumps, Lore-El Center for Women's Leadership, verifying what counts, air quality, life above 20 kHz, my Capoeira Angola master, quanta, the African diaspora, my Smyrneika and voice teachers shaking away like a rattlesnake, pop record ageing fan, Pandora's locked box, the desk upon which it stands, the cry of the imaginary cuica.